-Whilst parking and off site parking is important the loss of communal kerbside for the sake of a cross over serving one private space should be considered Often the creation of a crossover can mean a loss of even two on street spaces.
+Whilst parking and off site parking is important the loss of communal kerbside for the sake of a cross over serving one private space should be considered Offen the creation of a crossover can mean a loss of even two on street spaces.
 An on street space is shared and is thus more useable than a private space.
-On existing sites especial where the building is flats the "new" front garden space just means a loss of amenity value to the street.
-Often more difficult access issues to the front door and restricted bin and bike storage areas -all for the sake of one car were the crossover has caused the loss of a communal space and more pressure on the remaining street spaces.
-An example of the problems is seen along Chichele road NW2 but look at the recent application for Flats 1-4 15 Chatsworth Road.
+Offen more difficult access is sees to the front door and restricted bin and bike storage areas -all for the sake of one car were the crossover has caused the loss of a communal space and more pressure on the remaining street spaces.
+An example of the problems is seen along Chichele road NW2 but look at the recent application for Flats 1-4 19 hatsworth Road.
 To get the bin stores and two cars the wall gone and only 8% soft landscaping remaining (14/2439) On new development the number of crossovers should be restricted to ensure there still remains kerb side parking.
 This might appear radical but as stated above the crossover etc causes at least the loss of one kerbside space.
 When you consider that the private space is usually only for the benefit of one flat owner who may be away for a week etc or not even have a car the rest of that building and the neighbours have lost a shared kerbside space that would be more useable.
 MY strong radical suggestion is to longer permit crossovers in existing or new conversions where no crossover already exists.
-This would mean the front garden will be easier to accommodate the bikes and bins and still have some soft landscaping, we would not lose the boundary wall and there would be one more revenue producing kerb side space.
+This would mean the front garden will be easier to accommodate the bikes and bins and still have some soft landscaping, we would not lose the boundary wall and there would be one more revenue producing kerb side space PROPOSAL: No more crossovers to existing flat conversions